aya-rs/awesome-aya/README.md

 > love your help to keep this list up to date.
 Please feel free to file an issue or make
 > a PR if you would like to make a correction or want to have your awesome project included.

+## Contributing

+Contributions are welcome!
+Please see [the contributing guide](./CONTRIBUTING.md).
+If you would like to have your project included in this list, please file a pull request.

 ## Contents

 - [Reference Documentation](#reference-documentation)